NiLuJe/NanoClock/README.md

 NOTE: Most settings are compatible with their MiniClock counterparts, but the file itself has changed format, so do double-check things manually.
 Changes to the config file should be picked up immediately.

 NOTE: On Mk.
 8 (e.g., the Elipsa & Sage), you'll have to reboot the device one more time for the clock to show up!
+Please also note that FW 4.31.19086 appears to have exposed even more sunxi mishaps, so things may be a bit shaky...

+NOTE: On Mk.
+9 (Libra 2), this will probably unearth a new weird and wondrous kernel bug that may prevent your device from booting (c.f., https://github.com/koreader/koreader/issues/8414 for more details).

 ## Uninstallation